SymbolNotFound/gamesacrosstime/README.md

-# ggp-site
+# GGP Dojo website

-web service in golang for navigating GGP Dojo and creating/joining/viewing competitions
+Wiki and other documentation for the games and mechanisms of general game playing.